andrewcmyers/prelatex/README.md

 ## Configuration

-The default behavior of PreLaTeX can be modified by using a configuration file, specified using the `--config` option.
+The default behavior of preLaTeX can be modified by using a configuration file, specified using the `--config` option.
 The configuration file uses [LWON dictionary syntax](https://github.com/andrewcmyers/lwon) The following options may be specified: